SSD Data Recovery

 What Our Customers Say

-“I sent my damaged SSD to eProvided for the recovery of my essential files and cherished pictures… Their service successfully retrieved everything, and I couldn't be happier… The level of communication they maintained from the beginning to the end was truly excellent.
-I wholeheartedly recommend eProvided.”
+"I sent my damaged SSD to eProvided for the recovery of my essential files and cherished pictures that I had collected over the years.
+Their service successfully retrieved everything, and I couldn’t be happier, as these files held significant importance to me.
+The level of communication they maintained from the beginning to the end was truly excellent.
+I wholeheartedly recommend eProvided to anyone who has lost crucial data." — AJ, Trustpilot, October 2023

-“Had severely corrupted micro sd card. eProvided recovered the photos… Bruce and his crew worked hard to recover our valuable pictures.
+"Had severely corrupted micro sd card.
+Eprovided Data Recovery recovered the photos on this card.
+Bruce and his crew worked hard to recover our valuable pictures.
 Thanks Bruce and your crew.
-I highly recommend this company.”
+I highly recommend this company." — Richard S., Trustpilot, November 2025

 Frequently Asked Questions About SSD Data Recovery